-When one leg is shorter than the other, like the picture on the left, it tells me there is something going on with the person’s spine that needs to be addressed.
-This patient you see in the picture has been suffering from lower back pain for the past 3 months with no relief all because of a difference in leg length.
+When one leg is shorter than the other, it tells me there is something going on with the person’s spine that needs to be addressed.
+One of our patients was suffering from lower back pain for the past 3 months with no relief all because of a difference in leg length.

 I discovered he needed an adjustment at L5 which is the very bottom of his spine right above the sacrum.
-After I adjusted his back I took the picture on the right.
-You can see how much more balance this created in his body and spine.
+After I adjusted his back we could instantly see how much more balance this created in his body and spine.

 What Causes a short leg?

 This question is not so simple to answer.
 The short answer is that it is usually many different factors.
 Things like poor posture, habitual leg crossing, a fall on the tailbone, a lower extremity injury that changes how you walk, muscle spasms, sciatica, or even a tight muscle or neck injury can do it.

 The key is to have a trained chiropractor examine your spine to determine why this condition presents itself and then more importantly, correct that issue.